pip-services/pip-services-docs/content/en/node/memcached/cache/memcached_cache.md

 ### Instance methods

 #### close
-Closes component and frees used resources.
+Closes a component and frees used resources.

 > `public` close(correlationId: string): Promise\<void\>

-- **correlationId**: string - (optional) transaction id to trace execution through call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.

 #### configure
-Configures component by passing configuration parameters.
+Configures a component by passing its configuration parameters.

 > `public` configure(config: [ConfigParams](../../../commons/config/config_params)): void

 - **config**: [ConfigParams](../../../commons/config/config_params) - configuration parameters to be set.

 #### isOpen
-Checks if the component is opened.
+Checks if the component is open.

 > `public` isOpen(): boolean